industrial-optimization-group/DESDEO/docs/tutorials/moo_primer.md

 preference information from a decision maker.
 First, we assume that a decision maker will always prefer a Pareto optimal solution over a non-Pareto optimal one, or consequently a [non-dominated solution](#def:dominance) over a dominated when.
-Second, we assume the decision maker to provide their preferences in such a way that they can be used to identify the decision maker's best, or most preferred, solution.
+Second, we assume that the decision maker can provide their preferences in such a way that they can be used to identify the decision maker's best, or most preferred, solution.
+This often means that preference information must be somehow quantifiable.

-As an example of what preference information can consists of, consider the _reference point_.
+As an example of what preference information is, consider the _reference point_.
 A reference point is a vector consisting of _aspiration levels_.
 These aspiration levels are objective function values that a decision maker wishes, or aspires, to achieve when searching for a solution to a multiobjective optimization problem.
-An aspiration level is defined as $\mathbf{q} = [q_1, q_2, \dots, q_k]$, where the aspiration levels $q_1, \dots, q_k$ are often assumed to be bounded by a problem's ideal and nadir points.
+An aspiration level is defined as $\mathbf{q} = [q_1, q_2, \dots, q_k]$, where the aspiration levels $q_1, \dots, q_k$ are often assumed to be bounded by the problem's ideal and nadir points.

 Naturally, utilizing preferences provided by a decision maker causes the _best_ solution to be very subjective.
 This observation underlines that multiobjective